-Start your morning walk at Unter de Linden street all the way to the Brandeburg Gate, the iconic symbol and the former city gate that played a role during the city’s turbulent history.
+Start your morning walk at Unter de Linden street all the way to the Brandenburg Gate, the iconic symbol and the former city gate that played a role during the city’s turbulent history.
 Today, it’s one of the main tourist attractions and a place where a lot of cultural and public events are held.

 The easiest way to get to know more about the city and its landscape is by visiting Germany’s parliament building called Reichstag with its spiral ramp under the glass dome designed by Norman Foster.
-The free tour (that should be reserved weeks in advance) includes 360° city panoramic view and a free audio tour that will teach you some very interesting stuff about the city and its history.
+The free tour (that should be reserved weeks in advance) includes a 360° city panoramic view and a free audio tour that will teach you some very interesting stuff about the city and its history.

-Even if you’re not that into memorial architecture don’t skip Memorial to the Murdered Jews, built to remember the victims of Holocaust horrors.
-Walking throughout the field of 2,711 concrete stelae of varying heights brings feelings of uneasiness and disorientation – an exceptional physical experience.
+Even if you’re not that into memorial architecture, don’t skip Memorial to the Murdered Jews, built to remember the victims of the Holocaust horrors.
+Walking through the field of 2,711 concrete stelae of varying heights brings feelings of uneasiness and disorientation – an exceptional physical experience.

 Berlin is famous for its beautiful, numerous parks.
 They are either a place of recreation, sunbathing, lunch place or just a place to relax.
 Stroll through the meadows of the Tiergarten park, sit next to the creek or just lay down on the grass.
 If you’re lucky enough, you’ll even see one of many tiny rabbits that live there.

 Berlin really is a museum city and the museum island proves it.
 This central island of the Spree river hosts five museums and the Berlin Cathedral.
-It really is a nice area to chill next to the canal and if you’re into visiting one of the museums – check out the New (Neues) museum.
+It really is a nice area to chill next to the canal and people watch.
+In case you want to see the Cathedral, don’t miss to climb the dome for the spectacular view.
+If you’re into visiting one of the museums – check out the New (Neues) museum.
 Not just for its exhibition, but for the interior of the building itself.
 If hungry, definitely visit a museum restaurant.